-The University Club of Akron.
-Located at 105 Fir Hill Street, The University Club has recently changed from a private club serving dues-paying members to a University-operated restaurant and banquet center.
+The Paul E: Martin University Center.
+Located at 105 Fir Hill Street, The Paul E. Martin University Center has recently changed from a private club serving dues-paying members to a University-operated restaurant and banquet center.
 The table service restaurant is open for lunch between 11:30 a.m. and 2 p.m.
 Business and departmental functions, banquets, receptions, and parties can be scheduled during the hours of 7:30 a.m. to noon.
 The Office of Alumni Relations and the Department of Development as well as offices for the division of Institutional Advancement are located on the upper floors of the building.